Highfin carpsucker: Ecology

 Their diet includes an assortment of small crustaceans, protozoa, filamentous algae, and other aquatic invertebrates such as crayfish and snails.
 This species prefers to feed in large to moderately sized rivers, but usually stays closer to the bank than the open river channel.
 However, it is not common for the highfin carpsucker to be found in very shallow water.
 Northern pike, muskellunge, walleye, and largemouth bass have been known to prey on the highfin carpsucker.
 However, humans are still the most significant predator this species encounters.

 The highfin carpsucker does not tolerate very much change in the water velocity and prefers to stay in moderate to swift currents.
 This species feeds and thrives in areas with a consistent sandy or rocky gravel substrate.
 Siltation can cause a variety of problems for this species, and some of the other species with which the highfin directly competes.
 Catfish and other carps are their toughest competitors.
 Some of these species possibly survive in the same areas, but the highfin carpsucker does best without much competition.
-The abundance of highfin carpsuckers may have a direct impact on traditional game species, because these bottom feeders are responsible for the cleaning of their habitat.
+The highfin carpsucker is a native member to the central drainages of the United States, and are thus an integral component to the ecosystems they reside in.
 Fisheries depend on them to keep the environment in check so it can support more marketable game species.

 Lifecycle

-In the third year of life, this species becomes sexually mature.
+It is unknown at what age the highfin carpsucker becomes sexually mature, and it likely varies with latitude, but it is possibly around 3-6 years of age based on recent assessment of their growth.
+The first analysis of otoliths from the species, structures used by scientists to estimate accurate age in fish, found that they can live more than six times longer than previously reported.
+With a known maximum age of 56 years, the highfin carpsucker can live about two times longer than any other freshwater fish of similar body size.
+The highfin carpsucker is the smallest species of carpsucker.
+Across their long lives, the highfin carpsucker exhibit variable recruitment, low natural mortality, and asymptotic growth with males smaller than females.
 Highfin carpsuckers breed when temperatures are around 55-77 F. Males develop nuptial tubercles.
 Highfins have a lengthy spawning period and in Ohio were found spawning from late June–September.
 They only breed once a year, not again in the fall like some species.
-After spawning, they live for around 12 years in the wild.
-However, if this species is grown in captivity, it may only live for four years.

 Highfin carpsuckers migrate locally, but are not considered a migratory species.